 Society and Policy

 Graduates of the Society and Policy major have an in-depth knowledge of social issues relating to health, bioethics, and the development and evaluation of public policies, particularly policies with implications for health.
-Society and Policy majors possess core knowledge and skills relevant to health employment and sector-defined competencies such as some of the Aotearoa New Zealand generic public health competencies (PHANZ 2007), and some of the Aotearoa health promotion competencies (Health Promotion Forum 2012), including competencies in bioethics that are specific to this major.
+Society and Policy majors possess core knowledge and skills relevant to health employment and sector-defined competencies.
+This includes some of the Aotearoa New Zealand generic public health competencies (PHANZ 2007), and some of the Aotearoa health promotion competencies (Health Promotion Forum 2012), including bioethics competencies that are specific to this major.